mateeeeeee/DirectHook/README.md

 ```

 ## Usage
-When writing a DLL, you first add the DirectHook folder to your project and link to MinHook libraries.
-Second, you need to specify which graphics API are you building your DLL for.
+1. Add DirectHook folder to your DLL project
+2. Either link to MinHook libraries or add MinHook source code in your project
+3. Define a graphics API macro (`DH_USE_*`) telling for which API you are building your DLL
+	- In Visual Studio: Project -> Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions
+	- In CMake: `target_compile_definitions(MyDLL PRIVATE DH_USE_*)`
+	- Or simply add the define you need at top of directhook.h